 In the waters of the Oulankajoki River, on both sides of the Finnish-Russian border, there lives a naturally reproducing population of migratory trout that has managed to preserve its own genotype.
 These kinds of populations have become rare, and the trout population in the Oulankajoki River is also declining at an alarming rate.
 On one hand, the health of the population is affected by how well the spawning succeeds and how the fry survive in the river basins on the Finnish side, and on the other by how well the fry are able to reach sexual maturity in their feeding grounds in the lakes on the Russian side.
 Finnish-Russian cooperation is needed to revitalise the trout population and to bring it to a level that better withstands recreational fishing.

-You can check the real-time water temperatures in Oulankajoki in the SensorMonitor service (map.sensormonitor.fi).
+You can find out the real-time temperature of the water in the Oulankajoki River during the snow-free season in the SensorMonitor service (map.sensormonitor.fi).

 Purchasing a permit